Xavier Cedeño

-Xavier Cedeño Quiñones (born August 26, 1986) is a Puerto Rican professional baseball relief pitcher who is a free agent.
-He has played in Major League Baseball (MLB) for the Houston Astros, Washington Nationals, Tampa Bay Rays, Chicago White Sox, Milwaukee Brewers and Chicago Cubs.
+Xavier Cedeño Quiñones (born August 26, 1986) is a Puerto Rican former professional baseball relief pitcher.
+He played in Major League Baseball (MLB) for the Houston Astros, Washington Nationals, Tampa Bay Rays, Chicago White Sox, Milwaukee Brewers, and Chicago Cubs.

 Career

 Colorado Rockies

 Cedeño attended Asuncíon Rodriguez De Sala School in Guayanilla, Puerto Rico, and Miami-Dade College.
 The Colorado Rockies selected Cedeño in the 31st round of the 2004 Major League Baseball draft.
 He played in the Rockies' minor league system from 2005 to 2009.
 He played for the Casper Rockies, Asheville Tourists, Modesto Nuts and Tulsa Drillers.
 He was released at the end of spring training in 2010 and he did not play that year.

 Houston Astros

 Cedeño was signed to a minor league contract by the Houston Astros on December 22, 2010.
-With the AA Corpus Christi Hooks of the Texas League, he was 5–6 with a 3.95 ERA in 23 games with 19 starts.
+With the Double-A Corpus Christi Hooks of the Texas League, he was 5–6 with a 3.95 ERA in 23 games with 19 starts.
 On June 22 against the Frisco RoughRiders he struck out the first nine batters he faced in a record-setting 14 strikeout game.
-He was subsequently promoted to the AAA Oklahoma City RedHawks.
+He was subsequently promoted to the Triple-A Oklahoma City RedHawks.